anoopl/echo-app/README.md

 #Now deploy Nginx ingress and Echo app:

-For this you need to have Helm version 3.x ( https://github.com/helm/helm ) installed in as binary named helm3 in your path.
+For this you need to have Helm version 3.x ( https://github.com/helm/helm/releases ) installed in as binary named helm3 in your path.
+This is not to conflict with Helm Version 2 if you have already installed it.

 to install Nginx Ingress run: